 - Follow with 1 cup of white vinegar.

-- Cover the drain with a plug or cloth to keep the reaction in the pipe.
+- Cover the drain with a plug or cloth to trap the reaction in the pipe.

 Benefits: